mienaikoe/ziyu/Chapters/3-5-Chapter19.md

 "I'm desparate, Shimba."

-"Look, the only way you're getting back to Heiko is through a Holragi ship.
-Just do as I say, and this will all work out fine."
+"The only way you're getting back to Heiko is through a Holragi ship."

+"That would be suicide.
+The Holragi would never let me off their ship."

+"Look, I'm just telling you what I know.
+If this is really what you want to do, I can get you to the ship, but the rest will be up to you."

+Melna looked through her mind at all of the imaginings of her own end, and, for just a moment, thought of her own self-preservation over the safety of her people.
+Perhaps someone at the conduit had heard her message.
+Perhaps Fanla would make it to Heiko in time.
+Or perhaps not.
+The thought made her sick.
-Melna knew that such a task would be suicide, but she had no choice.
-She took Shimba's hand and the two walked cautiously to hae ship, looking for any keepers that might be hanging around.

-Once they were on the pier, Melna felt a peculiar sense of dread and worry, as if she'd left something between them unspoken.
+She took Shimba's hand and hae face showed that thi too understood how important this was.
+Without a word, the two walked cautiously toward the harbor piers, looking around every corner for any keepers that might be lurking about.
+Melna felt a peculiar sense of dread and worry with each step, as if she'd left something between them unspoken.
 "Shimba," Melna began, "I hope you don't mind me asking, but why are you helping me?
-A Rudjani merchant always negotiates."
+A Rudjani merchant always negotiates, but you haven't."

 Thi looked at her with surprise and an expression of earnest importance.